arirusso/web-repl/README.md

 There are similar tools that run in nodejs and other languages but this is convenient for me because my project uses a Ruby backend anyway.

-Server/client interaction uses JSON over Websocket.
-There's no extra attention to security here other than what is generally implicit with a Websocket, so please use at your own discretion.
+Under the hood, communication is done with JSON over Websocket.
+Note that there's no extra attention to security here other than what is generally implicit with a Websocket, so please use at your own discretion.

 #### Usage